“Knowledge is power” – Sir Francis Bacon.

 I have been working with my colleagues at Claridge over the last several months on an initiative to leverage technology, as well as traditional and alternative sources of data, to improve our processes and efficiency.
 As a family office, we are a tight-knit group and we believe technology can provide us with an edge through differentiated insight and productivity gains.
 We have identified over 200 solutions, tools, and data sets.
 I guess that you can label us data junkies!
 We have been using several resources for a long time, we have tried some more recently, and we plan on trying others occasionally in the future given the high price points or the more niche use cases.
 It is a burgeoning field; we are constantly discovering new resources.
 You will find below a summary of the resources we deem most helpful and the ones we believe could add the most value to private market investors.

 Why Should Every Investor Evaluate its Tech Stack?

-The resources we identified are not only helpful for deal sourcing, but also for due diligence (HR, social analytics, market research, financial), work flow improvement (project management, marketing, collaboration, data visualisation, etc.), portfolio monitoring, as well as overall firm management.
+The resources we identified are not only helpful for deal sourcing, but also for due diligence (HR, social analytics, market research, financial), work flow improvement (project management, marketing, collaboration, data visualization, etc.), portfolio monitoring, as well as overall firm management.
 In short, our analysis covered the entire private equity technology stack.

-We started our journey over six months ago out of a desire to bring our investment practise to the next level.
+We started our journey over six months ago out of a desire to bring our investment practice to the next level.
 We independently researched and experimented with new resources.
 Last fall, a fellow investor brought the results from a survey of early stage venture capital funds’ tech stack realized by PEVCTech and Blue Future Partners to my attention.
 Given the hours spent on our quest, it would have been quite helpful to have come across the results of this survey earlier.
 Nevertheless, it was interesting to see how their findings largely corroborated our own despite our involvement in later stage private equity investments.